makma/fingerprintjs.com/content/use-cases/use-cases/coupon-promo-abuse.md

 Here is boilerplate logic for protecting coupon codes, but additional checks may be necessary depending on your business needs.

 * Firstly, your store’s frontend will need the Fingerprint Pro JavaScript agent to collect browser signals and generate a unique identifier.
-Alternatively, if your frontend is built atop a framework like Next.js or Vue, you may streamline the development experience using one o [our open-source libraries](https://fingerprint.com/sdk-libraries).
+Alternatively, if your frontend is built atop a framework like Next.js or Vue, you may streamline the development experience using one of [our open-source libraries](https://fingerprint.com/sdk-libraries).

 ```javascript
 // Initialize the agent